yorkulibraries/yorkspace-vagrant/README.md

     git clone git@github.com:yorkulibraries/yorkspace-vagrant.git

 ## Bring up the box
 If you would like to preload the database with dspace daily postgresql database dump, you can copy the dspace.daily.dmp file to yorkspace-vagrant directory prior to provisioning the box.

+**NOTE**: You will be asked to enter your desktop/laptop password to update the /etc/hosts file when bringing up the box.

     cd yorkspace-vagrant && vagrant up